Journalist Patricia Devlin's complaint upheld over PSNI 'failure'

 "It is both deeply unsettling that a well-known journalist should be treated in this way by the PSNI and regrettably, on a wider level, it undermines confidence in policing in Northern Ireland," he said.

-Patrick Corrigan, of Amnesty International, said the threats sent to Patricia Devlin were "totally abhorrent" and are part of a "wider climate of intimidation of journalists in Northern Ireland".
+Patrick Corrigan, of Amnesty International, said the threats sent to Patricia Devlin were "totally abhorrent" and were part of a "wider climate of intimidation of journalists in Northern Ireland".

 "It is the responsibility of the media to shine a light into the dark corners of our society," he said.